ART

 Introduction :: Paracel Islands

-The Paracel Islands are surrounded by productive fishing grounds and by potential oil and gas reserves.
-In 1932, French Indochina annexed the islands and set up a weather station on Pattle Island; maintenance was continued by its successor, Vietnam.
+The Paracel Islands are surrounded by productive fishing grounds and potential oil and gas reserves.
+In 1932, French Indochina annexed the islands and set up a weather station on Pattle Island.
 China has occupied all the Paracel Islands since 1974, when its troops seized a South Vietnamese garrison occupying the western islands.
-China built a military installation on Woody Island with an airfield and artificial harbor.
-The islands also are claimed by Taiwan and Vietnam.
+China has built a military installation on Woody Island with an airfield and artificial harbor, and it has scattered garrisons on some of the other islands.
+Taiwan and Vietnam also claim the Paracel Islands.

 Geography :: Paracel Islands